Editor’s Note: Originally published on Jan. 1, 2021, last updated on Oct. 26, 2022.

 1. Know What You’re Up Against

+Even in India and China, where the onus is usually on the customer to pay for returns, attitudes are changing.
 Amazon’s return policy may have been ahead of its time a few years ago, but these days, it’s the bare minimum.
-Here’s a list of more recent stats:
+Here’s a list of important return stats:

 2. Off-set the Cost of Free Returns

 Restocking isn’t cheap.
 But that’s not something a buyer wants to hear.
-Your automatic reaction might be to withhold money from the buyer.
-But unless it’s damaged by the buyer, used, or returned out of policy, that’s not allowed.
+You can only refuse a return if the return window has closed.
+So, your knee-jerk reaction might be to withhold some money.
+But it’s only allowed if it’s damaged by the buyer, used, or out of policy.

-Sellers are expected to at least match this year’s Amazon return policy.
-And since the return window has been extended to the end of the month, restocking fees should only be charged if the item has been used, damaged, or shipped before Oct.
-1.
+Sellers are expected to at least match this in their version of the extended Amazon return policy.
+Since the return window has been extended to the end of Jan.
+31, 2023, restocking fees should only be charged if the item has been used, damaged, or shipped before Oct.
+11.

 4. Inspect Every Item